rohit12crj/Study-Notes/Kubernetes/notes.md

 ✅ Real Time Scenario Based Kubernetes Implementations --> DevOps Shack --> https://youtu.be/QLbfY_Uh63c?si=QPOYoZkWQmIT1GpS

 ---
+✅  what are the different components of k8s?

+---
-✅ explain service & it types ? explain labels & selectors ?
+✅ explain service & it's types ? explain labels & selectors ?

 ---
 ✅ For your EKS project explain what all manifest u created